 Smaller properties often cost less money, so you may find yourself with excess money.
 Before you make any decisions, you will need to ensure that you have a plan with how you will spend/invest the extra money.
 Speak to a financial advisor to ascertain the value of your existing property and any other assets.
 Consider if you are in a position to refinance or consolidate your loan.

-One of the most important parts of selling your property yourself is have your price expectations close enough to where the buyers are going to see value.
+One of the most important parts of selling your property yourself is to have your price expectations close enough to where the buyers are going to see the value.

 There are a handful of methods that you can use to determine the value of a home.
 The most respected and common method is by completing a comparative or competitive market analysis.